Natural Remedy for Dry Scalp

 I personally began battling scalp issues a few months ago.
 It sent me on a quest to figure out why my scalp was freaking out so much (it never has in the past).

-In the meantime, I've learn a LOT about the human scalp (more than I'd like to know, quite frankly).
+In the meantime, I've learned a LOT about the human scalp (more than I'd like to know, quite frankly).
 I'm definitely not an expert, but what I have found is that scalp remedies are very individual.
 What works for one person, may not work for another person.

 I share this natural remedy for dry scalp because it's one of the few things that I've found that works for me.